haydenbleasel/ultracite/README.md

 ## Notes

 Ultracite was previously built on [ESLint](https://eslint.org/), [Prettier](https://prettier.io/) and [Stylelint](https://stylelint.io/).
-If you'd like to use stack, you can install it with the following command:
+If you'd like to use that stack, you can install a compatible version of Ultracite with the following command:

 ```sh
 pnpm add -D ultracite@3 eslint@8 prettier stylelint typescript jest